MichaelR98/MichaelR-Portfolio/README.md

 # Project 2 : [Hotel Dashboard](https://github.com/MichaelR98/Hotel-Project)
-* Using a database on hotels that I found I wanted to look into PowerBi and see if it was more intuitive for me that Tableau
+* Used a database on hotels that I found I wanted to look into PowerBi and see if it was more intuitive for me that Tableau

 ## Goals of the Dashboard
 * Find out if the revenue of the hotels were growing by year.